 What deters growth?

 Distress.
-Crying kills neurons.When the stress-response system kicks in, goodbye neurons.
+Crying kills neuronal connections.When the stress-response system kicks in, goodbye synapses.
 But the "other brain" is also affected.
 Too much stress suppresses glial cell division--and glial cells take care of myelinization at developmental plateaus (myelin is the capstone for a neuron and facilitates communication with other neurons).

 It is advisable for a parent to be like an ancient traditionalist---anticipate the baby's needs by its movements, its restlessness.
 Don't let it get upset before tending to its needs.
 Figure out the specific holding and rocking patterns that it prefers and that calm it down.